 Yes, it’s actually true!
 Disney Springs is open once again after 2+ months of closure due to the current health crisis.
-Today we were able to stop by and give you a first look with a photo tour of Disney Springs and what it looks like after reopening.
+Recently we were able to stop by and give you a first look with a photo tour of Disney Springs and what it looks like after reopening.

 There are a lot of changes to policies and new safety guidelines to follow as well, such as face masks, temperature screening and guest distancing.
 We’ll share all of that info with you so you know exactly what to do when you go.

 Disney Springs is reopening in phases with groups of restaurants and shops at a time.
 We have a list of what’s open in Disney Springs including restaurants and shops, and when we can expect the rest of them to reopen too.

 Before we get started, we have some other articles around the reopening of Walt Disney World that will help you if you are planning on visiting anytime in the coming months.

 - When is Disney World Reopening?